 - We’ve invested in the latest state-of-the-art dental imaging technology to use 3D images of your mouth to help create the most accurate and comfortable implants.

-- Our specialist team have decades of combined experience in dental implants and are regularly at the forefront of the latest dental innovations as demonstrated by our extensive experience lecturing, teaching and regularly contributing to scientific research.
+- Our specialist team have decades of combined experience in dental implants and is regularly at the forefront of the latest dental innovations as demonstrated by our extensive experience lecturing, teaching and regularly contributing to scientific research.

 - Our dental practice not only has its own in-house sedationists but also an expert and highly skilled dental surgeon team specialising in dental implants.